dessertlab/generative-ai-cybersecurity/README.md

     - Use the same NL descriptions stored in the `reference.in` file.
     - Modify your prompts according to prompt-engineering techniques learned during the talk.

-    Examples of prompts can be found in the `prompt_examples` folder.
+    Examples of prompts can be found in the `scripts/prompt_examples` folder.

 2. **Generate Outputs**:
     - Generate the 10 outputs using the AI models with the engineered prompts.